hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 * `location` - The Azure Region where the Mobile Network Service should exist.

 * `service_precedence` - A precedence value that is used to decide between services when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
-This value should be unique among all services configured in the mobile network.

 * `pcc_rule` - A `pcc_rule` block as defined below.
 The set of PCC Rules that make up this service.

 * `service_qos_policy` - A `service_qos_policy` block as defined below.
 The QoS policy to use for packets matching this service.
-This can be overridden for particular flows using the ruleQosPolicy field in a `pcc_rule`.
-If this field is not specified then the `sim_policy` of User Equipment (UE) will define the QoS settings.

 * `tags` - A mapping of tags which should be assigned to the Mobile Network Service.